3. Installation

 The wires of the current transformers can be extended if necessary, but note that this will increase the measurement noise slightly.

-In general: The longer the cables, the higher the ground floor noise.
+In general: The longer the cables, the higher the noise floor.
 However, if the length is doubled, the additional error is still low (almost 0A).

 To minimise induced noise, it is recommended to twist the wires like the wires supplied with the device.